On Tunnelling Through the Black Hole Horizon

-This equation demonstrates the same result: if particle trajectory approaches horizon from outside ($r\rightarrow r_{g}$ and $r>r_{g}$) the Painleve time goes to minus infinity and this corresponds to the \textit{past horizon }because\textit{\ }along the outgoing trajectory (10) the connection between Painleve and Schwarzschild times following from (6) is $t_{p}=2t+const.$.
-Consequently \ minus infinity in Painleve time corresponds to minus infinity in Schwarzschild time.
-Also the action along the trajectory (10) is regular and real, as can be seen substituting expressions (10) for $t_{p}$ and (9) for $W_{p}(r)$ into formula $S=-E_{p}t_{p}+W_{p}(r)$.
-This is due to the fact that \textit{Painleve time }$t_{p\text{ }}$\textit{is regular and real only around the future horizon but in the vicinity of the past horizon this variable is as "bad" as Schwarzschild time, no difference.} On the past horizon $t_{p}$ goes to minus infinity and acquire an imaginary addend after crossing it which cancels the corresponding imaginary part of function $W_{p}(r)$.
+This equation demonstrates the same result: if the particle trajectory approaches the horizon from the outside ($r\rightarrow r_{g}$ and $r>r_{g}$) the Painleve-Gullstrand time goes to minus infinity and this corresponds to the \textit{past horizon }because along the outgoing trajectory (\ref{10}) the relation between the Painleve-Gullstrand and Schwarzschild times following from (\ref{6}) is $t_{p}=2t+const.$ Consequently, minus infinity in the Painleve-Gullstrand time corresponds to minus infinity in the Schwarzschild time.
+Also the action along the trajectory (\ref{10}) is regular and real, as can be seen substituting expression (\ref{10}) for $t_{p}$ and expression (\ref{9}) for $W_{p}(r)$ into the formula $S=-E_{p}t_{p}+W_{p}(r)$.
+This is due to the fact that the Painleve-Gullstrand time $t_{p}$ is regular and real only around the future horizon but in the vicinity of the past horizon this variable is as \textquotedblleft bad" as the Schwarzschild time---no difference.
+On the past horizon, $t_{p}$ goes to minus infinity and acquires an imaginary additive term after crossing it, a term which cancels the corresponding imaginary part of the function $W_{p}(r)$.

-The same can be seen in more thorough way using the Kruskal picture.
-The transformation between Schwarzschild coordinates ($t,r$) and Kruskal coordinates ($\eta$, $\zeta$), where $\eta$ is timelike and $\zeta$-spacelike, is: